PawprintPrototyping/LegallyDistinctSimon/README.md

 A memory game of flashing lights and sounds that definitely isn't owned by Hasbro

 > ℹ️ White is ground
+> ℹ️ Buttons are numbered 1-4 from RIGHT to LEFT

 ## Serial Command Structure
 The light component of Legally Distinct Simon is run by an ESP-WROOM-32 board programmed in the arduino style.
 The sketch is set to listen for serial commands from the main game computer (A raspberry pi 2 in our implementation), and light each pawbean appropriately.
 The command structure is as follows: